SiGiL-Cpp/CppCraft/pages/05-processing.md

 ### Memory pages

 Inside each drawer, there are little boxes.
-Typically:
+Different laboratories (*computer architectures*) have different box structures, but typically:
 - A drawer contains 64 (8&times;8) boxes with high sides.
 - Each of these box is divided in two by a separator that goes only a third of the way up the box.